Skip to main content

 Bear in mind that on January 1, 2026, the increased federal estate, gift, and GST tax exemptions return to their pre-2018 levels (decreasing the exemption amounts to $5.6 million, adjusted for inflation).
 Make note that wealthy individuals have an opportunity to transfer significant levels of assets to family members and loved ones free of gift and GST taxes by locking in these higher exemptions these next few years.

 The TCJA…So Many Changes, So Many Questions…we can help you navigate this huge tax overhaul!
-Visit our Tax Reform Center for everything you and your business need to know, now.
+Need help with your tax planning?
+Contact any member of our Tax Services Team.

 Also in Tax Blog